jhannes/openapi-generator-typescript-fetch-api/README.md

 Generates code from `snapshotTests/input/*.json` to `snapshotTests/verify` and runs `npm install` and `npm run verify` on each output directory to verify that there are no Typescript or Eslint errors.

+### io.github.jhannes.openapi.typescriptfetchapi.FocusedExampleTest

+Lets you work with a single example spec.
+Ideal for test-driving new features or bugfixes